digitalbond/Redpoint/README.md

 ####Usage

-Inside a Terminal Window/Command Prompt use one of the following commands where <host> is the target you wish you scan for BACNet.
-To read the BBMD and the FDT a Nmap script argument was utilzied to provide flexability within one script to pull down the basic information, by not passing any arguments, or to pull the BBMD and FDT by using the script arguments. to do this you will need to run the command with the --script-args full=yes.
+Inside a Terminal Window/Command Prompt use one of the following commands where host is the target you wish you scan for BACNet.
+Use --script-args full=yes if you want the output to included the BDT and FDT.

 	Windows: nmap -sU -p 47808 --script BACnet-discover-enumerate <host>
 	Windows: nmap -sU -p 47808 --script BACnet-discover-enumerate --script-args full=yes <host>